 R v M (Central Criminal Court) Anya secured the acquittal of a vulnerable defendant who was charged with trying to hide the weapon her husband had just used to stab his best friend to death in a drunken incident.

 Anya's fraud experience is significant.
-She is ranked in the Legal 500 2019 for Crime: Fraud.
+She is ranked as a Leading Junior in the Legal 500 2021 for Crime: Fraud.

 R v S and others (Nottingham Crown Court) leading junior in ongoing 11 handed conspiracy to commit fraud trial.